Intersection Numbers from Higher-order Partial Differential Equations: Intersection numbers for twisted n -forms

 \subsection{Simplified formulas from Rescaling}

 In the previous sections we saw how the intersection number was given by

 It is not hard to see that the above expressions are invariant under the following simultaneous rescalings:

-where $q$ may be any~\footnote{ To be precise, the function $q$ here has to be meromorphic and have all poles regulated by $u$. } function of $z$.
+where $q$ may be any\footnote{ To be precise, the function $q$ here has to be meromorphic and have all poles and zeroes regulated by $u$. } function of $z$.
 Since each individual residue of eq.~\eqref{eq:resc-int} possesses this invariance, the rescaling may be done locally at each individual $p$.
 Such rescalings are of interest since certain specific choices for $q$ introduce simplifications.
-We will look at two in particular:
+Two special choices of $q$ are of particular interest: